canonical/ubuntu-boards-documentation/tutorials/raspberry-pi-solo.rst

      through locale selection and user creation

    * On Ubuntu server images, `cloud-init`_ will handle initial user creation and setup.
-The default username and password can be customised by rpi-imager, but if this is skipped the default username and password will be *ubuntu*
+The default username and password can be customized by rpi-imager, but if this is skipped the default username and password will be *ubuntu*